pickyourdestiny/devextreme-image-gallery-thumbnails/README.md

 Note: you can use this code freely (as is) however the devextreme components do require a developer license if you plan on modifying the code and using it for commercial purposes: https://js.devexpress.com/Buy/ .

 I am an independent contractor and this is my 'go to' library for all client engagements.
+Please leave a star if you clone this repository or find it useful.

 https://github.com/pickyourdestiny/devextreme-image-gallery-thumbnails/assets/125666742/6e291ffd-30ae-4fbb-9961-5c3a036d3c7d